Sept. 23, 2003

 * Deadly driving: A Muskegon, Mich., pizza-delivery driver is charged with negligent homicide in a May 29 crash that killed a West Olive, Mich., couple.
 Driver Michael John Beyrle, 23, ran through a stop sign and crashed into the car of Robert and Julie Dirkse, which collided with a utility pole and caught fire.

 * Hail Caesar!
 In a rare public announcement of its sales performance, Little Caesars reports its sales increased 11 percent for the first half of 2002.
+The company attributes the boost to the roll out of its deep-dish pizza and improved franchisee relations.

 * ...
 Let's break up: Afton Food Group and Pizza Delight Corp. terminate their share purchase agreement made in May.
 Though Afton believes shareholders of Pizza Delight are in default of the agreement, Pizza Delight shareholders accuse Afton of not being forthcoming with information about the company.
 Afton later recapitalizes into an income trust.